 Cool the reaction mixture with a dry ice/acetone bath.

-Switch on the ozone generator and allow the reaction mixture to stir until the red color changes to purple/blue.
+Switch on the ozone generator, which converts the oxygen from the tank to ozone that goes into the reaction flask.
+The generator will be between the oxygen tank and the reaction flask.
+Allow the reaction mixture to stir until the red color changes to purple/blue.

-Turn off the ozone generator, and allow oxygen to purge the reaction mixture of ozone for 5 minutes.
+Turn off the ozone generator, and allow oxygen to purge the reaction mixture of ozone for 5 min.

 Remove the cooling bath and add 0.2 mL of dimethyl sulfide.

-Stir the reaction mixture while warming to room temperature for 1 hour.
+Stir the reaction mixture while warming to room temperature for 1 h.

-Remove the solvent by rotary evaporation and filter the residue through a silica plug (10% ethyl acetate in hexanes) to obtain vanillin as a white solid.
+Remove the solvent by rotary evaporation.
+Make a silica plug by placing silica gel into a Büchner funnel.
+Dissolve the residue in 10% ethyl acetate in hexanes and pass the solution through the silica plug under vacuum to remove impurities.
+Wash the silica plug 2 more times with 10% ethyl acetate in hexanes.
+Collect the filtrate and remove the solvent by rotary evaporation to obtain vanillin as a white solid.

 Calculate the percent yield of vanillin obtained and establish its purity and identity by melting point and 1H NMR.